-Fig. 17.
-Load vs Displacement diagrams after the application of fitness function
+Figure 17.
+Load vs. displacement diagrams following the application of the fitness function.

-The linearity variation in relation to the nominal value of the DAQ is ± 0.05 %, as a consequence it is negligible in the evaluation of the measurement accuracy with respect to the sensor linear characteristic.
-Instead, taking into consideration the linearity variation in relation to the nominal value for the LVDTs is ±0.500 mm [53], [54].
-This value must be reduced by dividing by √3 and identify a range of ±0.288 mm [55]-[60].
+The linearity variation in relation to the nominal value of the DAQ was ± 0.05 %, and, as such, was negligible in the evaluation of the measurement accuracy with respect to the sensor linear characteristics.
+However, in terms of the linearity variation in relation to the nominal value for the LVDTs, this was ±0.500 mm [53], [54].
+This value had to be reduced by dividing it by √3 and identifying a range of ±0.288 mm [55]-[60].

-CONCLUSION
+6. CONCLUSION

-The principal aim of the paper is a preliminary research into the reliability and monitoring under dynamic loads of the technique patented by Pasquale Frezza.
-This type of anti-seismic construction consists of masonry walls built with bricks and fictile tubules, arranged in staggered and alternating manner, all contained in a timber wooden frame.
+The principal aim of this paper was to conduct preliminary research into the reliability and monitoring under dynamic loads of the technique patented by Pasquale Frezza.
+This type of anti-seismic construction consists of masonry walls built with bricks and fictile tubules, arranged in a staggered and alternating manner within a timber wooden frame.

-For the first specimen, tested until collapse, the experimental diagonal compression tests result in shear strengths of 0.81 MPa and the lowering displacement recorded of the steel plate of the testing machine is 11.526 mm.
+For the first specimen, which was tested until collapse occurred, the experimental diagonal compression tests obtained a shear strength of 0.81 MPa, while the lowering displacement of the steel plate of the testing machine was 11.526 mm.
 The second masonry wall was subjected to diagonal compression tests in two distinct phases.
-The specimen was first damaged, stopping the test when the first cracks appear, and then, it was repaired with B-FRCM and the test was repeated until collapse.
-The shear strengths obtained are respectively 0.73 MPa and 1.04 MPa.
-These results highlight how after the strengthening of the second specimen with B-FRCM, the shear strength registered an increase of 43 % with respect to the unreinforced case, which points out the importance of fiber reinforcement for increasing the load-bearing capacity also in this kind of structure.
-However, both values are higher than the usual ones obtained for common masonry walls, and the cracks that formed are consistent with those expected from this type of test.
+Here, the specimen was first damaged and the test stopped when the first cracks appeared before the specimen was repaired using B-FRCM and the test repeated until collapse.
+The shear strengths obtained here were 0.73 MPa and 1.04 MPa, respectively.
+These results indicate how, following the strengthening of the specimen with B-FRCM, the shear strength underwent an increase of 43 % in relation to the unreinforced case, which highlights the importance of fibre reinforcement for increasing the load-bearing capacity in this type of structure.
+However, both values were higher than those generally obtained for common masonry walls, while the cracks that formed were consistent with those expected in this type of test.

-Figures 18 show the location of the cracks developed during the test of the first specimen at the attainment of the maximum load.
-On both sides of the masonry wall the cracks develop through mortar, parallel to each other and to the direction of application of the load, barely involving the fictile tubules.
-The numerical simulation shows good correspondence in terms of load-displacement diagram, with some minor discrepancies, and a development of cracks fairly mirroring the one obtained through the experimental test.
-In addition, the simulation of the damage in the wall obtained by means of a numerical model, corresponds discreetly to the experimental result.
-It shows more cracks at the top and four single cracks departing from the middle section of each timber beam.
-Overall, the model is very similar to the real one and the four cracks mentioned above appear, albeit small, in the back of the wall.
+Figure 18 shows the location of the cracks developed during the testing of the first specimen following the attainment of the maximum load.
+On both sides of the masonry wall, cracks developed through the mortar, parallel both to each other and to the direction of the load application, while they barely affected the fictile tubules.
+The numerical simulation demonstrated good agreement in terms of the load displacement diagrams, albeit with some minor discrepancies, while the crack development largely mirrored that obtained in the experimental test.
+In addition, the simulation of the damage in the wall obtained via the numerical model largely corresponded to the experimental results, while more cracks appeared at the top as well as four single cracks originating at the middle section of each timber beam.
+Overall, the model was highly similar to the actual situation, with the four small cracks noted above appearing in the back of the wall.

-The displacement of the upper plate of the testing machine obtained with the numerical model was compared with the experimental results to evaluate their compatibility.
-The linearity variation of the LVDT measurement with respect to their nominal values is ±0.288 mm.
-In the experimental case, the measured displacement is 11.526 ± 0.866 mm, and the cover coefficient is 3.
-The displacement estimated by the numerical model is compatible with the experimental tests (11.700 mm).
+The displacement of the upper plate of the testing machine obtained via the numerical model was compared with the experimental results to evaluate their compatibility.
+The linearity variation of the LVDT measurement in relation to the nominal values was ±0.288 mm, while in the experimental case, the measured displacement was 11.526 ± 0.866 mm and the cover coefficient = 3.
+The displacement estimated by the numerical model was compatible with that obtained via the experimental tests (11.700 mm).